mwgsnake/autonomous-control/README.md

 # Autonomous Security Control on NGINX
 This project shows how multiple different types of security controls can get combined to form a new type of security control.
 Here we combine "detective", "compensative", "corrective" control types to become a "preventive" control.
-In total we might call this a "autonomous security control", which manages the healthiness of a webservice.
+In total we might call this "autonomous security control", which manages the healthiness of a webservice.

 In this project there are the following elements being used:
 * NGINX image